CodyKochmann/pi-cluster/UPDATES.md

   > Currently, the entire hardware setup is being held together with cardboard.
 After using a laser thermometer and realizing that the pis don't pass around 110 degrees, cardboard became a good prototyping platform.

   > It is though, time for a upgrade.
 The final model will be made of aluminum but for version 2, wood is the next stepping stone.
+- Found a nice diagram online for the dimensions to the Raspberry Pi 2 model B.